vincentp-test/playground/README.md

 playground
 ==========

-Just a playground for messing with github api
+Just a playground for messing with github api.. seems to work for pull requests now.